AdobeDocs/commerce-frontend-core/src/pages/guide/themes/install.md

 1. Make sure that the directory structure you are copying is `<VendorName>/<theme>`.
 And all the [theme files](structure.md) are in the `<theme>` directory.

-1. Copy this directory to the `<Magento root dir>/app/design/frontend` directory.
+1. Copy this directory to the `<installation dir>/app/design/frontend` directory.

 ## Install a theme as composer package